 Like American dog ticks, adult brown dog ticks prefer canine hosts and are typically found in areas where there are abundances of dogs, like kennels and dog parks.
 Brown dog ticks do not really have a peak season, and they are steadily active year-round.
 This is likely because of the fact that this species can complete its entire life cycle either indoors or outdoors.
 Most tick species need to complete some or all of their life cycle outdoors.
 Because of their unique ability, brown dog ticks can infest kennels, homes, and any other indoor area where at least one dog is available as a host.
 According to the CDC, brown dog ticks have been found to be carriers of Rocky Mountain spotted fever in the southwestern part of the United States, as well as along the Mexican border.

 Black legged ticks are more commonly known as deer ticks.
 Nymphs of this species feed on birds, rodents, and reptiles like snakes.
 Adults prefer larger animals, like deer or cattle, but they also like humans.
 Nymphs are most active from April to August, and adults are most active from September to May.
-Deer ticks are known for carrying Lyme disease, but they can also carry babesiosis and human granulocytic anaplasmosis, or HGA.
+Deer ticks in Florida are known for carrying Lyme disease, but they can also carry babesiosis and human granulocytic anaplasmosis, or HGA.

 Gulf Coast Tick

 Aptly named, these ticks are predominantly found in the Gulf Coast area of the United States, including Florida.
 Nymphs are most active from February to August, while adults are most active from March to November.
 Nymphs generally feed on small rodents, like mice, and ground birds, like terns.
 Adults will attach large animals and humans, and are usually found on the ears of larger mammals.
 Gulf Coast ticks carry a relative of Rocky Mountain spotted fever, called Rickettsia parkeri, which is less severe than RMSF.